 Imanari: Around the time of the HYPR project, we were actually working under joint-development arrangements with some foreign manufacturers.
-When they saw the calculations from the NAL supercomputer, which we were using at the time, they couldn't believe how fast we were coming up with our results.
+When they saw the The history of JAXA's aircraft engine development calculations from the NAL supercomputer, which we were using at the time, they couldn't believe how fast we were coming up with our results.
 Those manufacturers were world-class firms, too-and even they couldn't keep up.
 Japan was a cut above the rest when it came to computational fluid dynamics (CFD).